-8. Can a license be issued through the mail?
+Can a license be issued through the mail?
 Can we be married by proxy?
 No. A marriage license cannot be issued through the mail, and you cannot be married by proxy.

-9. Where can we get married?
+Where can we get married?
 With a valid Vermont license, you can be married anywhere in Vermont, but only in Vermont.

-10. Who can marry us?
+Who can marry us?
 Do we need witnesses?
 A Supreme Court justice, a superior court judge, a district judge, a judge of probate, an assistant judge, a justice of the peace or an ordained or licensed member of the clergy residing in Vermont can perform your wedding ceremony.
 A clergy person residing in an adjoining state or country can marry you if his or her church, temple, mosque, or other religious organization lies wholly or partly in Vermont.
 A clergy member residing in some other state or in Canada can marry you if he or she first obtains a special authorization from the probate court in the district where the marriage will take place.
 In addition, any person who is over the age of 18 may register with the Secretary of State to become a temporary officiant to a marriage.
 A person who has filled out the registration form and who has paid the registration fee of \$100 will receive a certificate authorizing the person to solemnize a specific Vermont marriage.
 The individual's authority to solemnize that marriage will expire at the same time as the corresponding license.
 For information on registering to be a temporary officiant visit www.sec.state.vt.us or call 802-828-2363.
 Vermont law does not require witnesses, but, if you are planning a religious ceremony, check to see if the religion's tenets require witnesses.

-11. What do we do with the license?
+What do we do with the license?
 What happens to it after the ceremony?

-By law, you both must sign the license and deliver the license to the person who will conduct your wedding ceremony before the marriage can be performed.
+By law, you must deliver the license to the person who will conduct your wedding ceremony before the marriage can be performed.
 After the ceremony, the person who performs the ceremony (officiant) will complete the sections concerning the date, place and officiant information, and sign your license.
 At that point, the license becomes a marriage certificate.
 The officiant must return the certificate to the town clerk's office where it was issued within 10 days after the wedding, so that your marriage can be officially registered.
-If the officiant has registered with the Secretary of State as a temporary officiant, a copy of the certificate of authorization issued by the Secretary of State should be attached to the signed certificate and returned to the clerk's office.
+If the officiant has registered with the Secretary of State as a temporary officiant, a copy of the certificate of authority issued by the Secretary of State should be attached to the signed license and returned to the clerk's office.
+The certificate is not a complete legal document until it has been recorded in the town clerk's office where it was purchased.